mischnic/tree-shaking-example/README.md

 ## Argumentation

-Currently the major advantage of `Rambda` over `Ramda` is its tree-shaking ability and this repo is the proof the this statement.
+Currently the major advantage of `Rambda` over `Ramda` is its tree-shaking ability and this repo is the proof of this statement.

 It also shows that in terms of tree-shaking, `Rollup` is currently better choice than `Webpack`.